scmacdon/AWSTracker/Notifications/Readme.md

 The following is what happens at each step in the workflow:
 + **Start** -  Initiates the workflow.
 + **Determines the missing students** – Determines the students that are absent for that given day.
 For this AWS tutorial, a MySQL database is queried to track the students that are absent.
-This workflow step then creates an XML document that is passed to the next step.
+This workflow step then creates XML that is passed to the next step.
 This example shows how a Lambda function can query data from an Amazon RDS table.
-+ **Send all notifications** – Accepts an XML document that contains all absent students.
++ **Send all notifications** – Parses the XML that contains all absent students.
 For each student, this step invokes the Amazon Simple Notification Service (SNS) to send a mobile text message, the Pinpoint Service to send a voice message, and the Amazon Simple Email Service (SES) to send an email message.
 This example shows how a single Lambda function can invoke multiple AWS Services.
 + **End** - Stops the workflow.

 In this AWS tutorial, an Amazon RDS MySQL database is used to track the students who are absent.
 The MySQL table is named **students** and contains these fields: